microsoft/onnxruntime-training-examples/on_device_training/mobilevit/README.md

 git lfs install
 git clone https://huggingface.co/kdhht2334/autotrain-diffusion-emotion-facial-expression-recognition-40429105176
 ```
+    1. After downloading this dataset, you will have to unzip the folders for the different expressions.
 2. Open the C# app in Visual Studio & use the NuGet Package Manager for the project to make sure that the `Microsoft.ML.OnnxRuntime.Managed`, `Microsoft.ML.OnnxRuntime.Training`, and `System.Drawing.Common` NuGet packages are installed.
     1. If not, check the instructions [here](https://onnxruntime.ai/) and select Optimize Training -> Learning on the Edge -> Windows -> C# -> CPU, then follow the instructions on installation for the ONNX Runtime Training packages.

+## Running
+The C# console app requires one command line argument that is the absolute path to the FER dataset.
+Optionally, any additional arguments it takes in should be the absolute path to images to be used for the inferencing stage.

+The FER dataset path should point to a folder containing the following folders: `angry, disgust, fear, happy, neutral, sad, surprise`, and within each emotion folder should just be the PNG images (there should not be another folder within those folders).